 How do I prevent my messages from being filtered

 If you see an increase in carrier filtering you messages, these questions are a good guide for sending messages:

 A confusing message to users might seem like someone they don’t know has their contact information.
 Suspicious users are more likely to report messages to their carrier, and when messages are reported to carriers it becomes very likely that future messages from that number or with similar content will be filtered.
 In some cases, the user may have forgotten that they requested the message.
 Also, how the message is formatted and written is important: overly long messages, overly capitalized messages, mysterious links, hyperbole, and using aggressive language can raise the level of suspicion users feel about a message.

 If users do not understand how to opt out, they may feel they have no choice but to contact their carrier to request that messages are blocked.

 If you are sending large numbers of identical messages, the carriers in the country you are sending to may require that this traffic be sent from a shortcode.

 Is a single number being overworked?

-In countries where rate based filtering takes place, sending too many messages from a single phone number or alpha sender ID during a time period could cause that phone number or sender ID to be blacklisted.
+In countries where rate based filtering takes place, sending too many messages from a single phone number or alpha tag during a time period could cause that phone number or alpha tag to be blacklisted.
 See the country specific pages to see more specific information about our experience with filtering in a country.